adamchainz/techblog/_posts/2014-07-23-five-neat-little-python-libraries.markdown

 **What?**

 A mini-library with easy syntax for scheduling recurring jobs and running a job loop that executes them.
-For when cron isn't enough (environment issues etc.), but anything too heavyweight is overkill
+For when cron isn't enough (environment issues, logging, etc.), but anything much bigger is overkill.

-**Show me.**
+**How?**

 From the README: